hpi-schul-cloud/schulcloud-nextcloud/README.md

 The schulcloud folder, our custom plugin, gets mounted automatically and can be edited while the container is running.

+## Running Tests

+To run the PHPUnit tests you can use the provided shell script.

+    run-schulcloud-tests.sh

+This builds the test image and creates a container with a nextcloud installation together with the tests.
+The container with its volumes gets automatically deleted after this.
+Since this process takes a while you can also run the tests with the other shell script.

+    run-schulcloud-tests-no-restart.sh

+This also builds the test image, but reuses the running container without deleting it.
+If you have a custom testsuite you can use its name as a parameter for the scripts to only run this suite e.g. `./run-schulcloud-tests.sh unit`.

 ## NextCloud configuration

 The NextCloud instance will be available at [`http://localhost:8080`](http://localhost:8080).